-Synchronizations between the Domain Master Browser and Local Master Browsers will continue to occur, but this should remain a steady state operation.
+Synchronizations between the Domain Master Browser and Local Master Browsers will continue

 If either router R1 or R2 fails, the following will occur:

 - 1. Names of computers on each side of the inaccessible network fragments will be maintained for as long as 36 minutes in the network neighborhood lists. - 2.
 Attempts to connect to these inaccessible computers will fail, but the names will not be removed from the network neighborhood lists. - 3.
 If one of the fragments is cut off from the WINS server, it will only be able to access servers on its local subnet using subnet-isolated broadcast NetBIOS name resolution.
 The effects are similar to that of losing access to a DNS server.